What is Federal Work-Study?

 You must complete the Free Application for Federal Student Aid (FAFSA) for the appropriate academic year.
 In addition to completing your FAFSA, you must:

-- In good standing (not on probation.
+- Student must be in good standing (not on academic probation or suspension).

 What are the benefits of work-study?